ArchSkorne/pen-testing-labs/user-context.md

 - Month12: CTF practice and portfolio polish (capture-the-flag, writeups, STAR stories) (6–12 hours)

 Notes:
 - Treat the hours as flexible; the goal is consistent progress.
-Record actual session length in `weekly-progress.md` for tracking.
+Record actual session length in `monthly-progress.md` for tracking.
 -- After each month, add a short STAR story and evidence (screenshots, commands) to `lab-notes.md`.

--- Immediate actions
--- - Import browser chats into `browser-chats/` using `templates/import-chat.ps1`.
--- - After import, consolidate key actions into the monthly `weekly-progress.md` file for the relevant month.
+- - After import, consolidate key actions into the monthly `monthly-progress.md` file for the relevant month.

 # Notes on provenance
 - Each imported chat file should contain the `source` and `date` in YAML frontmatter.